cincheo/ini/README.md

 INI is built around two first-class entities.

 - *Functions*, as in *functional programming*, used for pure and safe calculations.
 - *Processes*, which are asynchronous, multi-threaded, rule-based, and react to their environment through events (as in *reactive programming*).
+Additionally, processes a built over an implicit repetition loop inspired from Dijkstra's guarded-command language ([Guarded commands, non-determinacy and formal derivation of programs - Commun.
+ACM 18 (1975), 8: 453–457](http://www.cs.utexas.edu/users/EWD/ewd04xx/EWD472.PDF))

-It natively support essential constructs for distributed programming:
+INI natively support essential constructs for distributed programming:

 - Reliable & scalable communication through channels.
 - Implicit multi-threading.
 - Synchronization mechanisms.
 - Automatic deployment (push and pull modes).

-It comes with a built-in type inference engine to type check the programs and is able to use model checking in order to prove distributed programs correctness (WIP).
+It comes with a built-in type inference engine to type check the programs.
+Also, thanks to Dijkstra's guarded-command paradigm, it is able to use model checking in order to prove distributed programs correctness (WIP).

 ## Typical Uses/Applications